awsdocs/amazon-ses-developer-guide/doc-source/e-faq.md

 ### Q5\.
 What should I do if my account is under review?<a name="pr-q5"></a>

 You should do the following:
 + If your situation allows it, stop sending mail until you fix the problem\.
 You can still send email while your account is under review\.
-However, if you continue to send mail without making changes, you might inadvertantly make the issue worse\.
+However, if you continue to send mail without making changes, you might inadvertently make the issue worse\.
 + Look at the email you received from us for a summary of the issue\.
 + Investigate your sending to determine what aspect of your sending specifically triggered the issue\.
 + After you make changes that you believe will resolve the issue, send an email to [ses\-review@amazon\.com](mailto:ses-review@amazon.com) from the email address associated with your AWS account\.
 In your message, provide detailed information about the steps you've taken to resolve the issue, and describe how these steps prevent the issue from happening again in the future\.